-This class is dominated by the aviation risks with half of the premium and reserves, of which around 34% of premium and 21% of reserves for one aviation risks pool.
-Almost 26% of this pool reserves is product liability, which is a long-term risk.
+This class is dominated by the aviation risks with 51% of the premiums and 46% of the reserves, of which around 30% of premium and 16% of reserves for one aviation risks pool.
+Almost 27% of this pool incurred claim is product liability, which is a long-term risk.
 Aviation risks also include hull and liabilities for airlines, general aviation and satellite risks, these latter being shorter term risks.

 Marine and transport are basically insurance of hull and liabilities for merchant ships.
-This business represents approximately 28% of premium and reserves.
+This business represents approximately 27% of premium and 29% of reserves.
 Finally the class also comprises offshore insurance (e.g. offshore oil rigs).